 Beyond authentication, there are many other resources available to secure Macs in the Enterprise.
-Some of these include full integration with Active Directory and extending “Group Policy” that treats Mac users like Mac users.
-One thing is certain–the percentage of Macs in the enterprise will only continue to grow.
-IT departments should welcome them but take the proper steps to maintain security and reduce insider threats.
+Some of these include full integration with Active Directory and extending "Group Policy" that treats Mac users like Mac users.
+One thing is certain--the percentage of Macs in the enterprise will only continue to grow.
+IT departments should welcome them but take the proper steps to obtain the best IT support certifications, maintain security, and reduce insider threats.

 Scott Lang, Sr. Director, Product Marketing at BeyondTrust

 Scott Lang has nearly 20 years of experience in technology product marketing, currently guiding the product marketing strategy for BeyondTrust’s privileged account management solutions and vulnerability management solutions.
 Prior to joining BeyondTrust, Scott was director of security solution marketing at Dell, formerly Quest Software, where he was responsible for global security campaigns, product marketing for identity and access management and Windows server management.